Arachni/arachni/README.md

 You can download the latest CDE package from the [download](https://github.com/Zapotek/arachni/downloads) page and escape the dependency hell.<br/>
 If you decide to go the CDE route you can skip the rest, you're done.

+### Cygwin packages for Windows

+Arachni does not yet run natively on Windows systems, however until that day comes you can download a pre-configured Cygwin environment containing Arachni and its dependencies.
+All you need to do is download the [latest self-extracting archive](http://downloads.segfault.gr/arachni/), select a directory for it, open it up and then execute the Cygwin batch file.
+You will then be presented with a Bash shell, after that you'll be able to use Arachni as if you were on a Linux system.

 ### Gem

 To install the Gem or work with the source code you'll also need the following system libraries: